Encryption Model

 How SikkerKey protects your secrets, credentials, and data.

 Every secret in SikkerKey is encrypted with three independent layers.
-Your passwords are hashed, your sessions are protected, and nothing sensitive is stored in plaintext.
+Passwords are hashed, sessions are protected, and nothing sensitive is stored in plaintext.

 Three Layers of Secret Encryption